 Now place one splint on each side of the leg over the pillow, and fasten them in place.

 Ankle injuries and foot injuries can be wrapped alone using a figure-of-eight pattern.
 The foot should be kept at a right angle in the splint to immobilize the ankle.
-Posterior splint or mediolateral supports can be used.
+A posterior splint or mediolateral supports can be used.

 The primary concern is to avoid a loose piece of rib from puncturing a lung.
 The patient is put to rest, padded on the chest, and gently wrapped.